farhadm1990/16S-rRNA-amplicon/README.md

 sbatch import.sh
 ```

 This might take a while before you get the results.
-The output of this, is a '.qza' file that you have already specified it in the command, in this example 'demuxed-dss.qza'.
+The output of this, is a `.qza` file that you have already specified it in the command, in this example `demuxed-dss.qza`.
 You can then create a visualized file from this artifact, with the following command:

 ```python
 qiime demux summarize \